Megaf/707/README.md

 # About this fork
 This is not a complete rewrite.
+We are basing our changes and optimizations on real world data and manuals.

 ## Objective
 This fork main objective is to continue improving this model.

 ## Code Guidelines
 1. tab and identation size is 4 spaces.
 2. one empty line at the end of the last line of code.
 3. don't forget your ";"s.

+# Fork and contribute now!